Updated: Jun 6

 Before you remove tape from bottom & sides, if you want to do a layered piece, or have areas you need to change, or fix, or just for more depth, you can leave the tape on until you are done all your layers.

 If you need to do a second coat, (don’t be discouraged, this is not uncommon when doing resin art versus just top coating with resin).
-If needed, gently sand out any hair, dust, etc. If there is nothing to sand out, sanding won’t be necessary, you can just proceed to your 2nd layer if using ArtWorks Resin.
+If needed, gently sand out any hair, dust, etc. If there is nothing to sand out, sanding won’t be necessary, you can just proceed to your 2nd layer with most artist resins.
 Resin can be finicky to work with, and there is a learning curve that comes with practice, so best to start small.
 Clean off all dust from entire piece using isopropyl alcohol on soft cloth.
 Dry thoroughly before applying 2nd coat.

 Recommended hanging hardware is d-rings and picture wire, placed roughly ¼ the way down the picture on the back.
 These can be purchased at hardware stores, Michaels, and various picture framing stores as well as online.